jmhuie/SlicerBiomech/README.md

 - Compactness: Ratio between cross-sectional area and the provided total cross-sectional area.

-- Cx: Centroid x-coordinates that correspond to the resampled and cropped volume exported by Segment Geometry.
+- Cx: Centroid x-coordinates that correspond to the resampled and cropped volume exported by SegmentGeometry.
 Presented in IJK format.

-- Cy: Centroid y-coordinates that correspond to the resampled and cropped volume exported by Segment Geometry.
+- Cy: Centroid y-coordinates that correspond to the resampled and cropped volume exported by SegmentGeometry.
 Presented in IJK format.

 - Theta: Angle (degrees) between the minor principal axis and horizontal axis in the clockwise direction, starting from the right side.